stembotvn/OttoLaserCutDesign/README.md

   | 2x18650 Battery Case       | 1          |
   | Anything you do with Otto |

 LaserCut File in PDF Format here.
-Happy sharing and let's do it for your kids.
+Happy sharing and let's do it for your kids and give us your classroom images.

+For Learn to programming Otto with Scratch2.0 Language: https://github.com/stembotvn/OttoDIY_mBlock_Extension